zenstackhq/zenstack-docs/docs/intro/enhancement.md

 ```

-When building a backend service, you can centralize authorization concerns into the schema using access policies, and then use the enhanced Prisma client across your service code.
-This pratice can bring three clear benefits:
+When building a backend service, you can centralize authorization concerns into the schema using access policies and then use the enhanced Prisma Client across your service code.
+This practice can bring three clear benefits:

 - A smaller code base.
 - A more secure and reliable result compared to manually writing authorization logic.
-- Better maintainability, since when authorization rules evolve, the schema is the only place where you need to make changes.
+- Better maintainability since when authorization rules evolve, the schema is the only place where you need to make changes.

 You can find more information about access policies [here](/docs/guides/understanding-access-policy).

 In fact, you may not need to implement a backend service at all if the service is mainly CRUD.
-With an access-control-enhanced Prisma client, a full-fledged CRUD service can be generated automatically.
+With an access-control-enhanced Prisma Client, a full-fledged CRUD service can be generated automatically.
 Let's see how it works in the next section.